 Why File a Personal Injury Lawsuit?

+In the United States, millions of people are injured in accidents each year.
+In some cases, the accidents are their fault.
+In other cases, someone else caused the accident.
 You can file a personal injury lawsuit if you were hurt in a car accident, a slip and fall accident, or any other type of accident where someone else was to blame.
 However, you must do so within the legal time limit, called a statute of limitations.

 To win the case or reach a favorable settlement, there must be sufficient evidence that: the other party was legally obligated not to hurt anyone else; that he or she breached this duty by being careless or reckless; that this behavior caused or contributed to the accident; and that your injuries stemmed from the accident in question.
+With enough proof of all of these things, a judge or jury will order the defendant to pay a specified amount to compensate you for your injuries.
+Alternatively, your lawyer will be able to negotiate a fair settlement with the responsible party’s insurance company.

 The bottom line is that serious injuries are financially and personally devastating.
 Furthermore, they can change not only the course of your entire life, but your family’s lives as well.
 While a lawsuit cannot undo this traumatic event, a financial settlement can make life a little easier in the aftermath.
 You can get compensation to cover hospital bills, the cost of prescription medication, ongoing medical treatment, and rehabilitation costs.